 It’s Christmas Eve and I’m sitting at my in-laws drinking a Sierra Nevada Celebration Ale.
 The kids are asleep, the presents are wrapped and we’ve finished the traditional meal of Chinese take-out (don’t ask).
 The rest of my wife’s family (she has four siblings) is watching television and finishing their own wrapping, kibitzing in the way brothers and sisters do.
 I can hear their conversations waft into the front room with all the presents snuggled under the tree — which is where I’m sitting alone — along with the Christmas music on my iPod playing in the kitchen.
 Christmas is always a time of reflection for me.
 While I’m grateful that my in-laws have welcomed me so openly into their family, I still can’t help but feel a little sad at this time of the year.
 My own parents and grandparents are long gone as are all but a handful of uncles, aunts and cousins who remain far away in Pennsylvania.

 A couple of days ago, a press release caught my attention from ChristiaNet, which purports to be the “world’s largest Christian portal.”
 They released a poll taken on the website in which an almost two-thirds majority declared that beer is bad and that overall “drinking beer, wine, liquor, or alcoholic beverages of any kind is wrong.”
 Naturally the headline only mentioned beer, stating that “Drinking Beer Is Wrong According To ChristiaNet Poll.”
-This has been rolling around in my head for the last two days and since ChristaNet has seen fit to throw beer drinkers under the bus at Christmastime, I felt it appropriate to stand up for beer during the same time.
+This has been rolling around in my head for the last two days and since ChristaNet [Link now dead] has seen fit to throw beer drinkers under the bus at Christmastime, I felt it appropriate to stand up for beer during the same time.
 So lest you think I’m being sacrilegious, remember that the press release was published three days before Christmas.

 So let’s take a look at this issue.
 ChristiaNet, who I was previously unfamiliar with, in the press release claims they get “twelve million monthly page loads, receive around one million visitors per month and have 400,000 email subscribers who have access to an online shopping mall, job bank, Biblical and life application resources, free ecards, Christian blogs and friendship communities.”
 Out of those million monthly only 339 responded to the poll that is the subject of their press release.
 Of those few motivated to take the poll, 192 apparently believe “it isn’t appropriate behavior” for Christians to drink beer, when they answered the question “should Christians drink beer?”
 So of the approximately 2.1 billion Christians worldwide, less than 200 have a problem with people drinking beer.
 Eighty were okay with it and another 62 were undecided.
 And those staggeringly ridiculous statistics warranted a press release that was picked up by news organizations?
 What exactly was the point of the press release?
 If you can figure it out, please let me know because I’m stumped.
 Jesus obviously drank something alcoholic at the last supper, so if He could have a glass, why not the rest of the faithful?